anttonalberdi/metadeep/README.md

 5. **medb2exdb()** to generate a metabolite exchange database.
 6. **exdb2summary()** to summarise metabolite exchange metrics in diverse ways.

+If working with large data sets, or exploring different metabolite exchange characteristics, it is adviced to run the workflow step-by-step, to better customise the analyses.

 ## Usage

-Basic usage of MetaDEEP package
+Step-by-step usage and interpretation of the MetaDEEP package and its contents.

 ### Load a single SBML (sbml2rdb)
 Load and convert a SBML file into MetaDEEP reaction database (rdb).
 The resulting object is a tibble containing character lists of reactants and products of each reaction.